 “We are also pleased that the minister has taken on our suggestion to implement a lower tuition fee limit in comparison to full-time study, but we believe that £7,000 is still far too high.”

 The announcement comes just weeks after Angela Burns, Welsh Conservative’s spokesperson on Education branded the government’s subsidy system, designed to support students, as a “pre-election gimmick” that was “half baked”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.